danieligonzalez/Volume_Data_YoY/README.md

 ## Ask
 To start off it was important to clarify the objective and set clear goals for the project.

-The goal is to find volume by region and compare Year over Year to determine if Q2 2021 is looking good.
+The goal was to find volume by region and compare Year over Year to determine if Q2 2021 is looking good.

 ## Prepare
 The data tables were not to big for EXCEL.
 There were 2 tables, one for Volume Data and another for GEO Data.
 Region codes were not attached to clients, but the GEO codes will help determine Region according to the original request.